ampproject/amphtml/spec/amp-html-templates.md

 <!--
 Using the script tag

 The template type is defined in the `template` attribute.
+The template tag is preferred but using the script tag can be helpful when working with tables or server-side rendering.
 -->
 <script type="text/plain" template="amp-mustache">
   Hello {{world}}!